AnvilHDL/anvil-docs/docs/background.md

 At first glance, this SystemVerilog code might look like a regular software program.
 It appears as though we are assigning a value to an output reference in a function.
 But that is not the case.

 In software, you invoke a function using a call primitive, transferring control flow to it.
 In hardware description, however, module instantiation does **not** mean transferring control.
-Instead, it follows a **communication paradigm** -- modules interact through signals (wires).
+Instead, it follows a communication paradigm -- modules interact through signals (wires).

+<div align="center">

+![](assets/HDL_module.jpg)

+</div>

 The signals are always connected and can be read anytime.
-The `assign` statement in the example above represents **continuous assignment**-- meaning the value of `sum` is always the sum of `a` and `b`.
-There is no delay; the computation happens **immediately**.
-This is what is known as **combinational logic** in hardware.
+The `assign` statement in the example above represents continuous assignment -- meaning the value of `sum` is always the sum of `a` and `b`.
+There is no delay; the computation happens immediately.
+This is what is known as combinational logic in hardware.
 So whenever `a` or `b` changes, `sum` updates instantaneously.
 Essentially, the module behaves like a circuit that continuously computes the sum of its inputs.

-<div align="center">

-![](assets/HDL_module.jpg)

-</div>

 ## Modelling Hardware Behaviours